Updated: Jan 31, 2022

 When you have everything together, simply go to the Architectural Request Form and fill out the required information.
 We will put everything together and submit your project to the committee for review and processing.

-To ensure efficient processing, include as much information the first time you submit your project to avoid having to provide additional information in order to gain approval.
+To ensure efficient processing, include as much information the first time you submit your project to avoid having to provide additional information to gain approval.